abinit/abinit/doc/mkdocs-user-guide/respfn.md

 _If you follow the tutorial, you should go back to the tutorial window now._

 ## 7 Numerical quality of the calculations

 It is possible to get from the RF calculations essentially EXACT derivatives of the total energy with respect to perturbations.
 There is a published account of this fact in Phys.
 Rev. A 52, 1096 (1995).
 An agreement of 8 digits or more was obtained in the comparison with finite-difference derivatives of GS data.

 The accuracy of these calculations are thus entirely determined by the input parameters the user choose for the RF run, and the preparatory GS runs.

 We will now review the convergence parameters, usually the same as for the GS calculations, indicating only the specific features related to RF calculations.

 Input parameters that could influence the accuracy of the calculation are :

   * [[ecut]] (the energy cut-off, that depends strongly on the pseudopotential)
   * [[ixc]] (describing the exchange-correlation functional)
   * [[nkpt]](or, more accurately, the Brillouin zone sampling, that can be determined alternatively by the inputs variables [[ngkpt]] or [[kptrlatt]])
   * one of the self-consistent convergence tolerance parameters, [[toldfe]], [[tolvrs]], or [[tolwfr]].

 The input parameters [[ecut]], [[ecutsm]], [[ixc]], [[intxc]], the set of k-wavevectors, as well as the related variables have to be the SAME in the ground-state calculations that go before a RF run and this RF run.

-Namely : do not try to use ground-state wavefunction files produced with ecut=10Ha for a RF run with ecut=20Ha.
+Namely: do not try to use ground-state wavefunction files produced with ecut=10Ha for a RF run with ecut=20Ha.
 In some cases, the code will complain and stop, but in other cases, it might simply produce garbage !